Elproxd1234/fefefefed/README.md

                 end
             end)
-            -- Aplicar a TODOS los TextLabel, TextButton y TextBox del hub completo -- incluyendo tabs cacheados que aún no están visibles local function _applyFontToFrame(frame)
+            -- Aplicar a TODOS los TextLabel, TextButton y TextBox del hub completo -- incluyendo tabs cacheados que a?n no est?n visibles local function _applyFontToFrame(frame)
                 if not frame then return end
                 for _, obj in ipairs(frame:GetDescendants()) do